edjineer/AppointmentScheduler/README.md

 Allows clients to confirm their reservation.

+* This API will check the unconfirmed appointments every 30 seconds to see if the appointment needs to be cancelled due to no confirmation.
+The appointment will be cancelled if the time difference between the current time and booking date (set by the request API) is greater than 30 minutes.

 ## Next Steps

+* Improve Thread Safety for Expired Appointments, and enable more graceful exits
 * Add a "Create Dr" Endpoint
 * Incorporate a more robust database into this app
 * Improve the Documentation of each endpoint with Swagger